-Simple to stir up and so refreshing to drink, this homemade caramel iced coffee is a treat any time of the day, year ’round!
+Simple to stir up and so refreshing to drink, this homemade caramel iced coffee recipe is a treat any time of the day, year ’round!

 If you do an internet search for “caramel coffee,” it’s likely my recipe that comes up first, and I’m pretty proud of it!

 I hope that I’ve convinced you to whip up a batch of caramel syrup for coffee by now.

 If you like the caramel iced coffee at Starbucks, Mcdonald’s or Dunkin’ Donuts, you might like this home version even more!

 Going through the drive through for a midday iced coffee is one of life’s simple pleasures.
 The Starbucks near me usually has a huge line, but I can get in and out of McDonalds for a cold treat in no time.

 I don’t think I’ve ever had an iced coffee from Dunkin’ Donuts, but I know it has a lot of fans!

 90% of the time, I get a very good drink from the drive through.
 But 10% of the time, something seems to go awry.
 Either I can barely taste the caramel or there’s wayyyy too much of it.